OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/affinity-control.md

 <br>
-If you specify "-auto_affinity off" and nothing is specified about "-cpu_affinity" and "-socket_affinity", then "-cpu_affinity" and "-socket_affinity" definition is empty, this means CPU affinity is disabled.
-However, if MoonRay uses all of the cores of the machine, CPU affinity is automatically enabled for the MCRT phase.
+If you specify "-auto_affinity off" and nothing is specified about "-cpu_affinity" and "-socket_affinity", then "-cpu_affinity" and "-socket_affinity" definition is empty, this means CPU affinity is disabled at this time.
+And also automatically Mem affinity is disabled as well.
+But this is related to the default behavior of empty settings of "-cpu_affinity" and "-socket_affinity".
+Default behaviour might be changed in the future version of MoonRay.<br>
-But this is only CPU affinity and memory affinity is still off.<br>
 <br>
-If you want to disable all Affinity control completely, you must set both "-auto_affinity off" and "-cpu_affinity -1". (memory affinity is automatically off when CPU affinity is disabled)
+If you want to disable all Affinity control completely, you must set both "-auto_affinity off" and "-cpu_affinity -1". (memory affinity is automatically off when CPU affinity is disabled).
+Future version of any default behaviour change does not affect this and always disable all Affinity controls.

 ## Log Message
 MoonRay outputs Affinity conditions to the log regardless of using -info options of MoonRay.<br>